vanvalenlab/kiosk-console/docs/ADVANCED_DOCUMENTATION.md

 * `/conf/helmfile.d/0600.prometheus-operator.yaml`
 * `/conf/patches/hpa.yaml`

-Generally, the consumers for each Redis queue is scaled relative to the amount of items in that queue.
+Generally, the consumer for each Redis queue is scaled relative to the amount of items in that queue.
 The work is tallied in the `prometheus-redis-exporter`, the custom rule is defined in `prometheus-operator`, and the Horizontal Pod Autoscaler uses the new rule in the `hpa.yaml` file.
 Please use custom metric `redis_consumer_key_ratio` as an example.

 ### Accessing cluster metrics and logging using OpenVPN